 - Commingling merchandise might yield negative results: The default inventory setting commingles the same products from the same company.
 However, counterfeit versions of your product could be commingled with your products, and it can ruin your reputation.

-Choose the best products to sell on Amazon FBA
+How to Choose What Products to Sell on Amazon FBA

 You probably already have something in mind you want to sell, but actually finalizing which product to sell on Amazon FBA can be challenging.